StanfordMIMI/MedVAL/README.md

 dataset = load_dataset("stanfordmimi/MedVAL-Bench")
 ```

-The dataset includes training and test splits with multiple medical text validation tasks.
+The dataset includes training and test splits for diverse medical tasks.

+## 📊 Model

+The MedVAL-4B model can be downloaded from HuggingFace: ```stanfordmimi/MedVAL-4B```.

+Once downloaded, you can run evaluation using this model by setting local_model_path: /path/to/medval-4b

 ## 🎯 Configuration Parameters